textpattern/textpattern.github.io/tags/tag-basics/shortcodes.md

 Writing that structure each time you want to output an image is a pain.
 And if you want to change it in future, you'd need to do it everywhere.
 Using the power of `<txp:yield>` and shortcodes, you can centralise this effort.
 Proceed as follows:

-Create a new form (of any type) and paste the following code in:
+Create a new Form (of any type) and paste the following code in:

 ```html
 <figure<txp:if_yield name="class"> class="<txp:yield name="class" />"</txp:if_yield>>